MathStuff/Matrices/README.md

 C.lowtri #Returns the lower triangular form of the matrix

-C.avg(n) #Returns the nth column's average, give None as argument to get the all columns' averages
+C.mean(n) #Returns the nth column's average, give None as argument to get the all columns' averages

-C.inRange(n) #Returns the nth column's range, give None as argument to get the all columns' ranges
+C.ranged(n) #Returns the nth column's range, give None as argument to get the all columns' ranges

+C.median(n) #Returns the nth column's median, give None to get all columns' medians

+C.mode(n) #Returns the nth column's mode, give None to get all columns' modes

+C.iqr(n,as_quartiles) #Returns the nth column's iqr, give None to get all columns' iqr values.
+If first,second and third quartiles is desired, give as_quartiles parameter bool(True)

 C.sdev(n) #Returns the nth column's standard deviation, if None is given as an argument returns all columns' standard deviations